 Note: I only include the scientifically supported benefits of Sirsasana here.
 Plenty of claims about other supposed benefits (from the plausible to the magical to the ridiculous) have been made.
 To me, pseudo-scientific claims only serve to harm the yoga community, so I choose not to give them airtime here.

-- Relieve headaches in some students.
+- Clears sinuses in some students.

-- Clear sinuses in some students.
+- Can relieve headaches in some students.

 If you want more on the benefits of yoga, see our complete guide to the benefits of yoga, which includes a history of yoga plus the origins of our modern yoga practice and much more.